 So realistically, you’ll only be using your golf rangefinder after your drive.
 The average par 5 on the PGA is 560 yards, so even if you shank you’re drive, you’ll still only needing yardage information from a few hundred yards out.
 The extra yardage capabilities are nice, but I wouldn’t suggest picking one just because it has the longest yardage.
 If you’re also using it for hunting, this might be a different story.

 There are two types of golf rangefinders.
 One uses a laser to acquire distance the other uses GPS.
 The laser kind just requires you to shoot the laser at the desired target and get a distance reading.
 The GPS rangefinders require the course to be mapped.
 The GPS rangefinders also usually require a monthly fee.
 Both have advantages and disadvantages.

 Conclusion of Golf Rangefinders Reviews

-Rangefinders can be handy for any amateur.
-A rangefinder will give you an accurate read on how far it is to the pin, allowing you to always choose the perfect club.
+Golf rangefinders can be handy for any golfer from amateur to pro.
+A rangefinder will give you an accurate read on how far it is to the pin, hazards, and slope compensation, allowing you to always choose the perfect club.
 Consider the features you need in a rangefinder, grab one, and let me know how many more birdies you’re getting.

 FAQ on Golf Rangefinders